As possible future trips are discovered, their notes and links are recorded here to hopefully inspire you

 Stratford-upon-Avon looks like the perfect place to enjoy traditional thatched roof cottages like Anne Hathaway's Cottage.
 We could also visit Shakespeare's birthplace, Warwick Castle, the Baddesley Clinton Manor, Mary Arden's Farm and walk Henley Street in the old shopping district.

 In the Lake District of England, we could stay in Keswick and enjoy a few good hikes like Loughrigg Fell, Aira Force waterfall and Castlerigg Stone Circle at sunset.
 We could also take a Derwentwater boat ride around the lake, or even go paragliding again!
 On the Shetland Islands of Scotland (utilizing NorthLink Ferries from Aberdeen to Lerwick, or Loganair from Edinburgh) we could see puffins at Sumburgh Head and purchase a hand knit item while we're there.
-And we could attend the Strathmore Highland Games in Glamis, were we could also take in the beauty of Glamis Castle.
+And we could attend the Strathmore Highland Games in Glamis, were we could also take in the beauty of Glamis Castle and check out the Kelpies!
 Perhaps we could even try a few beginner golf lessons at Prestonfield Golf Club in Edinburgh while we're there!

 Lodging may include the Sanctuary House Hotel in London, The Beach Hotel in Minehead, Penfro in Pembroke, Clifford House in Rosslare, Buswells Hotel in Dublin, The White Swan Hotel in Stratford-upon-Avon, Bramblewood Cottage in Keswick, Fort Charlotte Guest House in Lerwick, and Fraser Suites in Edinburgh to end our adventure.